Buried Bodies Case: Criticism

 The mother of Susan Petz, one of the girls murdered by Garrow, remains unsatisfied by the case.
 In a 2016 interview with Radiolab, she criticized law schools for teaching the case.
 She suggested lawyers should consider the victims' families when deciding whether to keep information about missing victims confidential.

 Some legal scholars have also criticized the case.
 Some argue the attorneys' refusal to disclose the confidential information did not lead to a better outcome for the client.
 Others say the attorneys' refusal to share information with the women's families was appalling; they claim attorneys should disclose information that might provide closure for victims in a way that would not impact their client.
 Similarly, some have considered a new exception to confidentiality rules to allow disclosure when victims suffer severe emotional harm.
 Moreover, others criticize the case for exempting lawyers from laws, like the public health code requiring the disclosure of dead bodies, that apply to everyone else.

-Popular culture
+In popular culture

 The case has been the subject of numerous books, including Privileged Information by Tom Alibrandi with Frank Armani (1984) and Terror in the Adirondacks: The True Story of Serial Killer Robert F. Garrow by Lawrence Gooley (2009).

 It was featured in “The Buried Bodies Case” in 2016 on the podcast RadioLab.

-It has also been dramatized in the 1987 TV film Sworn to Silence, and a 2003 episode of the TV series Law & Order, “Bodies.”
+It has also been dramatized in the 1987 TV film Sworn to Silence, and a 2003 episode of the TV series Law & Order, "Bodies.”
 In 2017, Fargo producer Noah Hawley announced the development of a feature film based on the case.